Centre Members

-Joanne reads her work across the East Midlands and in 2018 she visited Estonia to present her poems at the Crazy Tartu Festival.
+Jo reads her work across the East Midlands and in 2018 she visited Estonia to present her poems at the Crazy Tartu Festival.
 She has worked on poetry projects with Bilborough Sixth Form College, Nottingham Contemporary, St. Ann’s Allotments and UNESCO Cities of Literature in Poland, Estonia, Ireland and the UK.
 Working with UNESCO Cities of Literature and Nottingham Trent University, she co-edited a collection of new writing from European writers: Writing the Contemporary (2019): Poetry and Postcards from UNESCO Cities of Literature (Trent Editions).
+In 2022, Jo collaborated with Dutch poet, Asha Karami, on a performance for the European Poetry Festival.

 Professor Simon Perril is a poet, visual collagist and critic.
 His most recent book, Two Duets with Occasion is forthcoming: Simon Perril – Two Duets With Occasion (shearsman.com)